-5. Conclusion and Suggestions
+5. Conclusion and suggestions

-In this research, in order to take into account information asymmetry in modeling the relationship between manager and shareholder, signaling games have been used.
-To this end, the manager and the shareholder are treated as players in a signaling game, operating within the context of a joint-stock firm that has varying degrees of internal control mechanisms.
-The manager can choose between strategies of high-quality information disclosure or low-quality information disclosure, while shareholders can adopt strategies of high or low expected return rates and opt for high or low-quality audit services.
+This research uses signalling games to consider information asymmetry in modeling the relationship between manager and shareholder.
+To this end, the manager and the shareholder are treated as players in a signaling game, operating within a joint-stock firm with varying degrees of internal control mechanisms.
+The manager can choose between high-quality or low-quality information disclosure strategies.
+At the same time, shareholders can adopt strategies of high or low expected return rates and opt for high or low-quality audit services.
 The four combinations of strategies proposed in the primary research questions can be analyzed within two distinct parts.

 Firstly, the research findings affirm a positive response to the first and second research questions.
-This implies that in joint-stock companies with weak internal controls and managers disclosing low-quality information, achieving equilibrium of interests can be attained by shareholders adopting a high expected return strategy.
+This implies that in joint-stock companies with weak internal controls and managers disclosing lowquality information, achieving equilibrium of interests can be attained by shareholders adopting a high expected return strategy.
 Similarly, in an environment characterized by strong internal controls and high-quality information disclosure by managers, a Nash Bayesian equilibrium can be established through shareholders opting for a low expected return strategy.
 Any deviation from these game strategies by either party would result in a decrease in their respective interests.
 The findings of this research highlight the expected return of common stock as an effective mechanism for shareholders to counteract manager behavior and establish equilibrium in manager-shareholder relations.
-This result aligns with the research findings of Johnstone (2016) and Bashiri Manesh et al. (2016).
+This result aligns with the research findings of Johnstone (2016) and Bashirimanesh et al. (2016).

-Secondly, the research findings indicate a negative response to the third and fourth research questions.
+The findings indicate a negative response to the third and fourth research questions.
 In other words, if joint-stock companies have weak internal controls and managers disclose low-quality information, the equilibrium of interests cannot be achieved by shareholders selecting high-quality audit services.
-Conversely, in an environment with strong internal controls and high-quality information disclosure by managers, a Nash Bayesian equilibrium cannot be attained by shareholders opting for low-quality audit services.
+Conversely, in an environment with strong internal controls and high-quality information disclosure by managers, shareholders cannot attain a Nash Bayesian equilibrium by opting for low-quality audit services.
 This suggests that the quality of auditing services cannot compensate for the quality of information disclosure by managers and bring about an equilibrium of interests between the parties.
-This result is contrary to the research findings of Movahedi et al. (2019).
+This result contradicts the research findings of Movahedi et al. (2019).